 In practice, this is the more common of the two systems, and the cost of most categories of plant and machinery now qualify to be written off by equal installments over a three-year period.

-In addition, a complete write-off is available in the year of acquisition for expenditure incurred on certain specified categories of asset
+Also, a complete write-off is available in the year of acquisition for expenditure incurred on certain specified categories of asset

 Certain categories of motor vehicle do not qualify for accelerated allowances; a more limited category of vehicles do not qualify for any capital allowances.